Child of Light will be back with a new title, but we will have to wait until 2022 to know all its magic

 That’s right, 2014 game director Patrick Plourde has confirmed the news.
 It was Thomas Rollus, art director at Ubisoft, who gave him green light to continue telling us the story of young Aurora and its firefly companion, Igniculus.

 Of course, we will have to wait until 2022 to find out what this new Child of Light game will be like, since there is no more information about it.
-In the original work we were presented with a adventure with RPG format, in which we were meeting new characters who joined our team to fight in turn-based combat.
-Exploration was also the order of the day, with some really beautiful scenery.
+In the original work we were presented with a RPG format adventure, in which we were meeting new characters who joined our team to fight in turn-based combat.
+Exploration was also the order of the day, with some really beautiful settings.